Greatest Hits: My Prerogative: Marketing

-On August 13, 2004, Spears announced through Jive Records the release of her first greatest hits album, titled Greatest Hits: My Prerogative for November 16.
-"I've Just Begun (Having My Fun)" was released as a promotional single via iTunes Store on August 17, following the end of the deal between Jive, Walmart and Sony Connect, which kept the song exclusive to Walmart.
-The track listing for the album was officially revealed on September 13, including "I've Just Begun (Having My Fun)" alongside two previously unreleased songs as the album's new tracks.
-The album's release would later be moved up a week in the United States.
-A video album of the same title was simultaneously released, featuring all of Spears' music videos.
-A limited edition of the album was also released, which included a bonus disc with remixes of Spears' songs by different producers, as well as a Chris Cox-produced megamix of Spears' hits.
+On August 13, 2004, Spears announced through Jive Records the release of her first greatest hits album, titled Greatest Hits: My Prerogative, for November 16.
+"I've Just Begun (Having My Fun)" was released as a promotional single via iTunes Store on August 17, following the end of the deal between Jive, Walmart and Sony Connect.
+The track listing for the album was officially revealed on September 13, including "I've Just Begun (Having My Fun)" alongside two previously unreleased tracks.
+The album's release would later be advanced to November 9 in the US, being released internationally starting in Sweden on November 3.
+A limited edition was also released, including a bonus disc with remixes of Spears' songs by different producers, as well as a Chris Cox-produced megamix of Spears' hits.
+Greatest Hits: My Prerogative was simultaneously released on DVD, featuring all of Spears' music videos, including "Outrageous", which had been left unfinished.
+In addition, alternative versions for 10 of the 20 videos are included on a separate menu, displaying previously unreleased footage.